Chikyu No Shugo: Gaojinizer

 “Put it on the main screen.”

-The man tapped through his terminal, before the void outside, littered with debris, appeared on a display that appeared in the center of the room, screen, but one thing caught her eye, the “Portal” Mentioned by her subordinate, a rift in space, Purple in color.
-She put her hand on her chin as she began to think.
+The man tapped through his terminal, before the void outside, littered with debris, appeared on a display that appeared in the center of the room, screen, but one thing caught her eye, the “Portal” Mentioned by her subordinate, a large rift in space, perhaps even large enough to swallow their base if they went through it.
+She placed her hand on her chin as she began to think of any possible causes.
+But, of course, she had none.

 “He wasn’t kidding...What’s going on here?”

-Abe turned his chair, looking up at Phan.
+Abe turned once more, looking up at Phan.

 “Should I Message HQ?”